brevzin/brevzin.github.io/_posts/2021-12-30-for-hannah.md

 ![Sometimes, we had to carry her around](/assets/hannah/travel-buddy.jpg){: width="500" }

 Covid was good for Hannah - it meant we could spend more time with her over the last two years than we otherwise would have.
 We got into a nice and regular schedule.
 She would wake up in the morning, get out of her bed in our bedroom and mozy on over to her bed in Tina's office for her morning nap.
-Rough life.
+Rough life, I know.
+She'd end up spending the day with one of us in our respective offices.
+Just to be close.
+Sometimes to be very, very close.

+![She made a great office assistant](/assets/hannah/office-assistant.jpg){: width="500" }

 In the afternoons, the three of us would always go on a walk together -- unless the weather was especially bad.
 It was a nice break in the day for us to be together.
 Walks were sometimes a challenge.
 Hannah wanted to walk where she wanted to walk.
 Maybe that was through a puddle that was easily avoidable, or into the only muddy area for miles, but that's where she wanted to go so good luck changing her mind.
 She never liked walking around our home either, for whatever reason.
 But on weekends we'd drive over to the park and go on a long walk there.
 She loved the park.
 So much to sniff.

-![She made a great office assistant](/assets/hannah/office-assistant.jpg){: width="500" }

 During our time at home, Hannah learned some new and important skills.
 She learned that being in the kitchen when Tina was cooking (or, more importantly, when I was clumsily cutting vegetables) was a really good opportunity for some extra food.
 She also discovered that the door to our bathroom has a hinge that was a little off, so it wouldn't quite close.
 She could usually just push it open.
 When one of us was in the shower, she would regularly just make her way into the room to just lie on the carpet to be close by.
 Although sometimes, she didn't actually want to come in, she just wanted to open the door.
 That door was staying open!